US Stock Market Fear and Greed Index: Navigating Market Sentiment

 1. Global Financial Crisis (2008): During the peak of the crisis, the Fear and Greed Index reached extreme fear levels.
 Contrarian investors who bought during this period saw significant gains in the following years.
 For example, the S&P 500 fell 57% from 2007 to 2009 but rebounded strongly in subsequent years.

-2. Dotcom Bubble (1999-2000): During this period, the index showed extreme greed.
+2. Dotcom Bubble (1999-2000): The index showed extreme greed during this period.
 The Nasdaq Composite Index rose over 500% in 5 years but lost 78% of its value when the bubble burst.
 Investors who heeded the greed warning avoided significant losses.

 3. COVID-19 Pandemic (2020): The onset of the pandemic led to another period of extreme fear.
 The S&P 500 dropped by 34% in just over a month.
 However, investors who bought during this fear-driven decline saw their investments recover and grow significantly in the following months.